Kōdō Sawaki: Early life

 Sawaki was born in Tsu, Mie on June 16, 1880.
 He was the sixth child but born into a happy and wealthy home.
 Both his parents died when he was young, his mother when he was four and his father three years later.
 Sawaki was then adopted by an aunt whose husband soon died.
 After this, Sawaki was raised by a lantern maker named Bunkichi Sawaki who had eleven wives and used Kodo for labor, turned the home into a gambling parlor at night, and beat him.
 When he was 9, one of his neighbors died at a brothel while with a much younger prostitute, and upon viewing the scene of the aftermath Sawaki stated it created an intense feeling of emptiness in him, more than his parents' deaths, and he realized things cannot be hidden.
 Sawaki was described as a tough street kid though he also visited Buddhist Pure Land temples.
-As a child, he saw a group of chanting monks return to their temple after being out begging as is said to have found peace that contrasted with his difficult upbringing.
+As a child, he saw a group of chanting monks return to their temple after being out begging and is said to have found peace that contrasted with his difficult upbringing.
 Sawaki realized there was a world of beauty in addition to the world he knew.